leorondeau/are-you-going/README.md

 `npm start`

-npm start
-<br>Runs the app in the development mode.
+<br>This runs the app in the development mode.
 Open http://localhost:3000 to view AYG in your browser.

 Database
 <br>You must run JSON server in another instance of your terminal so you will have access to the data that AYG is capturing.